 Will I subscribe to the feed?
 Maybe.
 But definitely not if your blog has one or more of these “blog turn-offs”.

 Now, sub-themes should be somewhat related to the main theme and you’re not supposed to have hundreds of them.
 Well, some blogs have and it’s pretty annoying.
-For instance, I recently subscribed to a blog because I read a couple of articles on living in Montréal.
+For instance, I recently subscribed to a blog because I read a couple of articles on living in Montreal.
 But then, the blog switched to OS systems, YouTube videos and cars.
 Err… no thanks, I unsubscribed.
 Same goes with blogs endlessly reposting videos and memes.
 You need some original content!

-Grammar, people, grammar! — A lot of bloggers are not native English speakers but choose to write in that language, including me.
+Many bloggers are not native English speakers but choose to write in English, including me.
 I’m sure I make my share of grammatical mistakes and I often wonder what I sound like to a native speaker.
 To make sure reading my articles is as painless as possible, I use spell-check and I review and proofread everything.
 So what if the occasional mistake slips through?
 I’m pretty confident you understand me, right?

 That said, I don’t think blinding your readers with ads is wise.
 I personally stay away from any blog that uses pop-ups.
 I simply hate when a website disables the back button to force you to stay on that page—it’s a cheap trick.
 And if you start having more sponsored posts than genuine articles, don’t expect me to tag along.
 I want to read article from a real person, not corporate speak.

-Am I talking to a wall? — Blogging is about interacting, and bloggers should never forget that their success depends on readers.
+Blogging is about interacting, and bloggers should never forget that their success depends on readers.
 If a reader made an effort to add to the discussion, please acknowledge it.
 No one is perfect and, like I said before, I reply to all comments but it sometimes takes me a little bit of time, and occasionally a comment slips through.
 If the number of comments is overwhelming, some blogger chose to “talk” to their readers in a follow-up article.

 Now, you still want to make sure users can actually read your blog.
 For instance, I’d love people to realize that green font on black background equals headache.
 That the dozen of widgets you stacked at the bottom of your page make my browser crash.
 That I really don’t want some music to start automatically when I open your blog.

 What are your blog turn-offs?
-What makes you click the “unsubscribe” button?Tagged with: How To Blog
+What makes you click the “unsubscribe” button?